ethem-kinginthenorth/server/docs/build.md

 $ ./build.py --cmake-dir=<path/to/repo>/build --build-dir=/tmp/citritonbuild --enable-logging --enable-stats --enable-tracing --enable-metrics --enable-gpu-metrics --enable-gpu --filesystem=gcs --filesystem=azure_storage --filesystem=s3 --endpoint=http --endpoint=grpc --repo-tag=common:<container tag> --repo-tag=core:<container tag> --repo-tag=backend:<container tag> --repo-tag=thirdparty:<container tag> --backend=ensemble --backend=tensorrt --backend=identity:<container tag> --backend=repeat:<container tag> --backend=square:<container tag> --backend=onnxruntime:<container tag> --backend=pytorch:<container tag> --backend=tensorflow1:<container tag> --backend=tensorflow2:<container tag> --backend=openvino:<container tag> --backend=python:<container tag> --backend=dali:<container tag> --repoagent=checksum:<container tag>
 ```

-If you are building on master/main branch then \<container tag\>
+If you are building on master/main branch then \<container tag\> will
-should be set to "main".
-If you are building on a release branch you
+default to "main".
+If you are building on a release branch then
-should set \<container tag\> to match the branch name.
-For example, if
+\<container tag\> will default to the branch name.
+For example, if you
-you are building on the r21.04 branch you should set \<container tag\>
+are building on the r21.04 branch, \<container tag\> will default to
+r21.04.
+Therefore, you typically do not need to provide <container
-to be "r21.04".
-You can use a different \<container tag\> for a
+tag> at all (nor the preceding colon).
+You can use a different
-component to instead use the corresponding branch/tag in the
+\<container tag\> for a component to instead use the corresponding
-build.
-For example, if you have a branch called "mybranch" in the
+branch/tag in the build.
+For example, if you have a branch called
+"mybranch" in the
 [identity_backend](https://github.com/triton-inference-server/identity_backend)
 repo that you want to use in the build, you would specify
 --backend=identity:mybranch.